Digestive System Facts and 10 Gastrointestinal Disorders

 Certain foods and drinks may affect the function of the lower esophageal sphincter and trigger the stomach contents to enter the esophagus.
 Foods that may have this effect include fatty foods, spicy foods, onions, garlic, peppermint, tomatoes, citrus fruits, chocolate, caffeine, coffee, and alcohol.

 Smoking also weakens the lower esophageal sphincter and can produce heartburn.
 A very full stomach or being pregnant or overweight can put pressure on the stomach and the lower esophageal sphincter, forcing stomach contents into the esophagus and causing heartburn.

-1. The stomach is a hollow sac which has a volume of about 1 liter when empty.
+1. The stomach is a hollow sac that has a volume of about 1 liter when empty.
 It can expand to about 4 liters when it's full.

-2. The stomach lining produces hydrochloric acid, which produces a pH of 1 to 3 in the stomach cavity.
+2. The stomach lining produces hydrochloric acid, which produces a pH of 1 to 3 in the cavity of the stomach, or the lumen.
 The pH scales runs from 1 to 14, with 1 being the most acidic pH and 14 being the most basic (alkaline) pH.

-3. The stomach lining also produces an inactive enzyme called pepsinogen.
-In the stomach cavity, hydrochloric acid converts pepsinogen into pepsin, an enzyme which partially digests proteins.
+3. The lining of the stomach also produces an inactive enzyme called pepsinogen.
+In the stomach cavity, hydrochloric acid converts pepsinogen into pepsin, an enzyme that partially digests proteins.
 The acid also kills many (but not all) bacteria in the stomach.

-4. In addition, the stomach lining produces a mucus layer which protects the stomach from damage by pepsin and hydrochloric acid.
+4. In addition, the stomach lining produces a mucus layer which protects the organ from damage by pepsin and hydrochloric acid.